-The space behind the Ebenezer Gate on North Street, Bedminster, Bristol is a narrow alleyway, lined by an avenue of trees.
-Previously the space was not open to the public and was used to store building waste but gradually over the past three years the teams have been working on a regeneration scheme.
-This forgotten space has been turned into a 'pocket park' in a project involving student volunteers and academics from the Bristol School of Architecture at the University of the West of England (UWE Bristol), as part of the 'Hands-on-Bristol' project working with the Bedminster Town Team.
+This space behind Ebenezer Gate (the entrance to the former Ebenezer Methodist Church) on North Street, Bedminster, Bristol is in a narrow alleyway lined by an avenue of trees.
+Previously the space was closed off and full of building waste and rubbish.
+However, since Spring 2016 the space has undergone a dramatic regeneration scheme, and has been turned into a 'pocket park.
+The project involved MA Architecture students and academics from the Bristol School of Architecture at University of the West of England, as part of the 'Hands-on-Bristol' project working with the Bedminster Improvement District.

 Gates are open during daylight hours

-Gated park with seating situated between Carrs Lawnmowers and Hangfire Gallery on North Street, Southville, Bristol BS3 1EN, opposite junction of Greville Street and North Street.
+Gated park with seating situated between George Carr Power Products and Story Smith Book Shop on North Street, Bedminster, Bristol BS3 1EN, opposite junction of Greville Street and North Street.